Aleijadinho: Gilded woodcarving

 Aleijadinho's participation as a carver is documented in at least four large altarpieces, as designer and executor.
 In all of them, his personal style deviates at some significant points from the prevailing Baroque-Rococo models.
 The most striking feature in these complex compositions, both sculptural and architectural, is the transformation of the crowning arch, now without a pediment, replaced by an imposing statuary group, which, according to Oliveira, suggests the artist's primarily sculptural vocation.
 The first set was the project for the apse of the Church of São José in Ouro Preto, dated 1772, the year in which he joined the corresponding brotherhood.
 The works were carried out, however, by a poorly qualified craftsman, jeopardizing the aesthetic result.
 It still features a crowning canopy, but is now devoid of ornaments and boasts a sculptural group.

 The most important ensemble is the altarpiece of the Church of Saint Francis of Assisi in Ouro Preto, where the tendency to populate the crowning with figures reaches its high point, with a large sculptural ensemble representing the Holy Trinity.
-This group not only completes the altarpiece, but is effectively integrated with the ornamentation of the vault, merging wall and ceiling in a upward thrust.
+This group not only completes the altarpiece, but is effectively integrated with the ornamentation of the vault, merging wall and ceiling in an upward thrust.
 All the woodwork on the altarpiece has a sculptural mark, more than merely decorative, and creates an original game of diagonal planes through its structural elements, which constitutes one of the distinctive elements of his style in this field, and which was repeated in another large complex he designed, for the Franciscan Church of São João del-Rei.

 The final stage in the evolution of his style as a carver is illustrated by the altarpieces he created for the Church of Our Lady of Carmel in Ouro Preto, designed and executed by him between 1807 and 1809, being the last ones he created before his illness forced him to supervise rather than execute his ideas.
 These last pieces present a great formal reduction, with the reduction of the decorative elements to essential forms.
 The retables are markedly verticalized and fully fit within the Rococo canons; they completely abandon the scheme of the crowning arch, using only forms derived from the shell (the "rocalha") and branches as the central motifs of the ornaments.
 The shafts of the columns are no longer divided in two by a ring in the lower third, and the pelmet appears to be integrated into the composition by sinuous volutes.